Sitefinity/mvc-samples/SimpleContentBlock/readme.md

 **client-components\\fields\\html-field** and inside of it create a file named ***sf-html-field.sf-cshtml**.* This way you override the default view for the html field which is used by the Feather Content Block widget designer.
-The current file content is [here](https://github.com/Sitefinity/feather/blob/master/Telerik.Sitefinity.Frontend/client-components/fields/html-field/sf-html-field.sf-cshtml).
+The default file content is [here](https://github.com/Sitefinity/feather/blob/master/Telerik.Sitefinity.Frontend/client-components/fields/html-field/sf-html-field.sf-cshtml).
 As you can see all of the available tools are listed in the **k-tools** attribute value.
 Altering, removing or adding additional tools there